KikosPower/Giga-Maze/README.md

 Yeah, I've got a bunch of stuff that will have to be done.

 ToDo list:
-- Set up theme system
+- Set up theme system (maybe)
+- Make menus
 - Actually make the game itself
 - Create mini challenges in main world